metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 It is based on [EIP-2333](https://eips.ethereum.org/EIPS/eip-2333), with one modification:

-- As the keypairs here are always generated from a random source and never from a parent key, the Lamport derivation stage was skipped.
+- Since keys are generated from fresh randomness (not via parent keys), we omit the intermediate Lamport key generation step described in EIP-2333.

 ---